dominickjay/dominickjay.com/src/365albums/so-much-for-stardust-fall-out-boy.md

 ---
-title: "#31.
-So much (FOR) STARDUST - Fall Out Boy"
+title: "So much (FOR) STARDUST - Fall Out Boy"
 metaDesc: 'Day 31 of my album-a-day mini-project'
 date: 2023-12-10
 albumTitle: So much (FOR) STARDUST